 It’s a running joke in the motorcycle community that every ride ends in ice cream or barbeque.
 I happily accept this stereotype and believe good food goes best with a fun ride.
-On this particular trip, my sights were set on Mandala Pies in Vienna.
+On this particular trip, my sights were set on Mandala Pies in Vienna, Maryland.
 The challenge: ride from Frederick to the Eastern Shore on a summer Friday and avoid the infamous beach traffic to try a slice of their famed key lime pie.

 The first step in my plan was to stay with family in Stevensville the night before and avoid Bay Bridge traffic.
 Heading south, I hit up the original Rise Up Coffee Roasters location in St. Michaels.
 Their drive-thru setup is a great way to caffeinate on the go, and they were busy serving drivers, cyclists, and pedestrians when I rolled up.
 Since I don’t have one of those handlebar cup holders they make for motorcycles, I used the “bike parking” between the two lanes and camped out on the picnic table with an iced coffee.